Sarv/dynamic-dashboard/documentation/Dashboard_Module_Functions.md

 ----------

 ### Usage in Dashboard Module
-In the dynamic dashboard module, `Dashboard_Module_Functions` is used to determine the correct function to apply based on user selections and the underlying data structure.
+In the dynamic dashboard module, `DASHBOARD_MODULE_FUNCTIONS` is used to determine the correct function to apply based on user selections and the underlying data structure.
 When building a visualization, the system will:

-1. Select the appropriate function from `Dashboard_Module_Functions` based on the user's query and the data type.
+1. Select the appropriate function from `DASHBOARD_MODULE_FUNCTIONS` based on the user's query and the data type.
 2. Validate the data type against the `validDataTypes` array to ensure compatibility.
 3. Apply the function to the designated axis (`main` or `value`).
 4. Use the `options` to configure additional parameters (such as grouping size or missing value handling).